All my favorite art supplies

 My Custom Brushes!

-Custom Gouache Brush Set by Sarah in collaboration with Craftamo
+Buy my Custom Gouache Brush Set by Sarah in collaboration with Craftamo

 This page contains affiliate links.
 I am not sponsored by any companies, this is all gear I’ve tried and trust and use by my own will.
 If you decide to purchase one, I get a tiny store credit so I can buy art supplies, so thank you for your support!
 New Jacksons Art customers will receive a 10% discount on their first order if it is made through any of these links.